HHS-AHRQ/MEPS/Stata/README.md

 rename *, lower
 ```

+Although the SAS transport (.ssp) versions of these files are available, they were created using the SAS CPORT engine, which cannot be read directly into Stata.

 ## Data years 1996-2017: SAS XPORT format

 For data years prior to 2017, ASCII and SAS transport (XPORT) file formats were released for the MEPS public use files.
-The SAS transport formats (.ssp) are the recommended file type for loading the following files into Stata:
+The <b>SAS transport (.ssp)</b> formats are the recommended file type for loading the following files into Stata:
 * <b>1996-2016</b>:	All files
 * <b>2017</b>:	All files (except Full-year consolidated file)